 We welcome all drivers and encourage drivers who use wheelchairs to take full advantage of our platform.

 However, this may limit the number of passengers you can carry depending on your type of wheelchair or vehicle set-up.

 It’s advised that you call the passenger in advance to notify them of the number of seats you have in your vehicle.
 If their party is too large to ride with you, please cancel the ride so they can request another driver.

 Pro-tip: If the request came from nearby, sign out of driver mode for a minute so that you don't receive the passenger's next request.

 If you ever receive a Shared ride that you can't accommodate because your vehicle is full, we recommend calling the passenger and explaining the situation.

 Ask them to cancel the ride in their app and request another ride so you can take your other passengers to their destination.

 If you ever have a problem as a driver — or concerns about your rating — reach out to Lyft through the Help Center and we’ll guide you through it after the ride.

-If you ever feel that you've been discriminated against while driving for Lyft, please contact support know so we can take action.
+If you ever feel that you've been discriminated against while driving for Lyft, please let us know so we can take action.